-- 53. In the view of the SRSG, UNMIK was faced with a very similar situation in Kosovo as the one in Bosnia in the aftermath of that conflict.
-The SRSG states that thousands of people were displaced or went missing.
-Many of the persons who went missing were abducted, killed, and buried in unmarked graves inside or outside Kosovo, which made it very difficult locating and recovering their mortal remains. - 54.
+- 56. In the view of the SRSG, in the aftermath of the Kosovo conflict, UNMIK was faced with a similar situation as the one in Bosnia.
+Many of those persons who were unaccounted for were abducted, killed and buried in unmarked graves inside or outside Kosovo, which made very difficult locating and recovering their mortal remains. - 57.
 In June 2002, UNMIK created the OMPF with the mandate to determine the fate of the missing; however its work was faced with many challenges at the beginning of the operations, due to the work previously done mostly by actors independent from UNMIK.
 In particular, the SRSG states that the collection of evidence of war crimes began with the arrival of NATO in 1999 with independent teams from several countries operating under the loose coordination of the ICTY.
 A lack of standard operating procedures or centralisation led to problems with the evidence gathered in this phase.
 In 2000, the ICTY launched a large, centralised forensic operation, based at the Rahovec/Orahovac mortuary, with standard operating procedures for all forensic teams except the British one, which operated independently out of Prishtinë/Priština.
 The SRSG states that, in the effort to demonstrate that crimes were systematic and widespread, the ICTY teams conducted autopsies on as many bodies as possible, carrying out little or no identification work; moreover, unidentified bodies exhumed in 1999 were reburied in locations still unknown to the OMPF.
 After the ICTY closed their operation in 2000, the UNMIK Police MPU continued small-scale investigations on missing persons "ex-officio, without any broader prosecutorial strategy".
 As a consequence, a large amount of unstructured information was collected.

-- 55. The SRSG states that locating and identifying the missing in the context described above is a very difficult and time-consuming task.
+- 58. The SRSG states that locating and identifying missing persons in the context described above is a very difficult and time-consuming task.
 He further states that the number of missing persons recovered and identified by OMPF is "testament to the vigour of its work between 2002-2008" and that "more bodies continued to be located in burial sites and more identifications and returns to family members are taking place, often based on information contained in UNMIK-OMPF files".
-The SRSG continues that "therefore, it is apparent that the process for establishing a system capable of dealing effectively with disappearances and other serious violations of international humanitarian law has been an understandably incremental one" in Kosovo as reflected in the Palić case referred to above.
-The SRSG further notes that this process was "reliant on a number of actors rather than just UNMIK, for example the International Commission on Missing Persons, the International Committee of the Red Cross and local missing persons' organisations." - 56.
-The SRSG further argues that fundamental to conducting effective investigations is a professional, well trained and well-resourced police force and that such a force did not exist in Kosovo in the aftermath of the conflict.
-In the policing vacuum following the end of the conflict, UNMIK had to build a new Kosovo Police Service from scratch, a long and challenging task, which, according to the SRSG, is still in progress.
-The SRSG also states that UNMIK Police faced numerous challenges in exercising law enforcement functions gradually transferred to it by KFOR in 1999-2000.
+The SRSG continues that therefore "it is apparent that the process for establishing a system capable of dealing effectively with disappearances and other serious violations of international humanitarian law has been an understandably incremental one" in Kosovo as reflected in the Palić case referred to above.
+The SRSG further notes that this process was "reliant on a number of actors rather than just UNMIK, for example the International Commission on Missing Persons, the International Committee of the Red Cross and local missing persons organisations." - 59.
+The SRSG further argues that fundamental to conducting effective investigations "is a professional, well trained and well resourced police force" and that "[s]uch a force did not exist in Kosovo in 1999 and had to be established from scratch and progressively developed."
+In the policing vacuum following the end of the conflict, UNMIK had to build a new Kosovo Police Service, a long and challenging task, which, according to the SRSG, is still in progress.
+The SRSG also states that UNMIK Police faced numerous challenges in exercising law enforcement functions gradually transferred to it by KFOR in 1999 2000.
 In this regard, he refers to the UNMIK Police Annual Report of 2000 describing the situation as follows: